A tethered indoor drone system with unlimited flight time

 ✅ Unlimited flight time for stress-free inspection

-✅ Onboard 3D Lidar for safe and stable flight
+✅ Onboard 3D LiDAR for safety and stability

 ✅ Live streaming of Full HD inspection video

-This is what’s included when purchasing a Scout 137 Drone System.
+The below hardware is included when purchasing a Scout 137 Drone System.

 All cables and connectors needed to operate the system are provided, in addition to some spare parts and field tools.